Why Your Dental Practice Is Not Showing Up in ChatGPT Recommendations

 When your practice name, address, phone number, opening hours and services do not match across the web, the engine cannot tell which version is true, and an unsure engine reaches for a practice it is sure about instead.
 Consistency is dull admin that quietly decides a great deal.

-An AI answer about dentistry does not read your website alone.
-It pulls from your Google Business Profile, review platforms, healthcare and local directories, the NHS "find a dentist" service and local press, then weighs whether they agree.
+When an AI tool answers a dental question, your own website is only part of what it reads.
+Alongside your own pages it weighs your Google Business Profile, the reviews you have gathered, the healthcare and local directories you appear in, your NHS "find a dentist" entry and any local press, and it looks for them to line up.
 If your old phone number lingers on one directory, your former opening hours sit on another, and a previous practice name survives somewhere else, you are handing the engine reasons to doubt you.
 One version of your facts, everywhere, removes that doubt.

 Do your pages describe your services in plain, specific detail?